-- Subject to 2-3d and 2-3e Senior rowing is open to all registered competitors, whatever their sex, weight or age. - b.
-Senior racing can be sub-classified as follows - By status levels which are defined by the maximum number of status points that may be held by the crew in total, in the appropriate discipline. - Status levels only apply to competitions using the Points System, they do not apply to competitions using the Ranking System.
+- Subject to 2-3d and 2-3e Senior rowing is open to all registered competitors, whatever their gender, weight or age. - Senior racing can be sub-classified by Event Bands which are defined by the Organising Committee after entries have closed.